Chrisever/Chrisever/README.md

 - 👀 I’m interested in learning python
 - 🌱 I’m currently/completely new to this; positive inspite of the challenges.
 - 💞️ I’m looking to join and collaborate with those who have skills at an advanced stage and keen of sharing your knowledge and newbies interested in growing.
-- 📫 How to reach me email/chats etc.
+- 📫 Reach me email/chats etc.

 Lastly, any one with pointers to a vibrant and an interactive community/groups will be greatly appreciated.